renanbastos93/bot-for-tinder/README.md

-# Bot gave like on tinder web.
+# Bot gave like on Tinder web.

-Copy code and paste on console of the browser, it will simulate click "LIKE" on interval of 1 second.
+Copy the code and paste into the console of the browser, it will simulate clicking "LIKE" at an interval of 1 second.
 For stop execute code bellow:
 ```js
 pause(idInterval);
 ```

-# UNDER DEVELOPMENT